Found Property - NewsBreak

 Found Property

-On September 12, 2021, someone turned in a black Verizon Motorola cellphone they found at the Briar Creek Lake.
-Please contact us at 570-759-0354 if it belongs to you.
+On September 19, 2021, someone turned in a set of keys they found at the Briar Creek Lake.
+Please contact us at 570-759-0354 if they belong to you.
 All site content on the CRIMEWATCH portal is the specific and unquestionable property of the appropriate law enforcement agency that maintains, manages and administers content.
 Content is subject to change at any time.
 All suspects are presumed innocent until proven guilty in a court of law.
 CRIMEWATCH Technologies, affiliates and subsidiaries are in no way responsible for accuracy, timeliness, or relevancy of the information populating this site.columbia.crimewatchpa.com

 Comments / 0